 Dangote Returns to Zimbabwe With $1B Investment Plan

-Following a stalled plan in 2015 under Mugabe, Aliko Dangote makes his return to Zimbabwe with an investment plan to the tune of USD one billion.
+Following a stalled plan in 2015 under Mugabe, Aliko Dangote made his return to Zimbabwe with an investment plan to the tune of USD one billion.
 The projects include a cement plant, a power plant, a logistics hub, and an oil pipeline.

 On 12 November 2025, Aliko Dangote signed an MoU with the Government of Zimbabwe for the above.
 The signature was witnessed by Zimbabwean President Emmerson Mnangagwa.
 President Mnangagwa highlighted that Dangote’s plan aligns well with #ZimbabweVision2030.